cailleach1310/ares-d6system-plugin/README.md

 Lyanna @ AresCentral

 ## Overview
 This plugin can be used as an alternative to the fs3 system.
-It is based on the open D6 system and can be modified to fit various settings and requirements.
+It is based on the open D6 system and can be configured to fit various settings and requirements.
 The system offered here is based on the D6 Adventure sheet (https://ogc.rpglibrary.org/images/1/1b/D6_Adventure_v2.0_weg51011OGL.pdf).

 You need to disable the fs3 plugin on the ares-webportal before you install this plugin.

 ### What this plugin covers
 * Setting attributes, skills, specializations, advantages, disadvantages and special abilities in chargen, both on the game client and on the webportal.
 * Rolling abilities from the game client and the webportal scene system.
+* Enhancing rolls with spending fate and/or character points.
+* Optional: Rolling against a difficulty level.
 * In game sheet command and sheet integration on the character page of the webportal.
+* Optional cron job for regularly awarding character points (similar to how it's done with xp on FS3 Systems).
+* Staff game client commands to manage fate and character points (awarding/removing).

 ### This is a work in progress
 This isn't complete yet, stuff is still subject to change.
 No warranty whatsoever.
-Certain features still have to be added.
+Certain features still have to be added, such as post chargen raising / adding abilities (which will have to be handled through admin for now).

 ## Screenshots